The different types of terms and conditions for your business

 I’ve written about the choice between terms and conditions and client agreements here.

-Wrapping it all up, here's what you need to know:
+Bringing it all together, here's what you need to know:

 - Break up your terms and conditions into categories for each aspect of your business